martyn-hash/The-link/login.md

 To login to the client poral:
 Login via /portal
-Add the email (usually martyn@accountantmatch.uk) to get the 6 digit code
+Add the email (usually martyn@accountantmatch.uk) to get the 6 digit code Check the 'client_portal_users' table for the token or 6 digit code to login